onzfonz/comp227/src/content/2/en/part2a.md

 ```

 is used to create view elements, the value of the variable must be rendered inside curly braces.
-Try to see what happens if the braces are removed.
+***What happens if one or more of the braces are removed?***
+Play around with removing and re-adding braces for the task in *App.jsx*.

 The use of curly braces will cause some pain in the beginning, but you will get used to them soon enough.
 The visual feedback from React is immediate.